dorddis/Gymzy/ai-context/outlines/ai-chat-intelligence-critique.md

 4. Response generation with result verification
 5. Domain-specific knowledge integration for fitness concepts

-This is not a prompt engineering problem - it's a fundamental architecture and domain modeling problem.
+This is not a prompt engineering problem - it&apos;s a fundamental architecture and domain modeling problem.